missalyss/never_bored/README.md

 # never_bored
-An app of activity ideas that inspires users to relax and have fun!
+An app to help cure boredom! never_bored inspires users to have unique & fun experiences with friends, family & while riding solo!
+Jump on the band wagon and help your community to live a little "extra".